 Primary Child Custody Factors in Florida

-Child custody can be a difficult and emotional issue in divorce cases where children are involved.
-In almost all these cases, a decision must be made as to who will care for the child and with whom the child will live with.
-Sometimes divorcing parents can come to an agreement and these decisions can be made in a straight-forward manner.
-But other times, parents will not agree on some (or any!) aspects relating to child custody.
+Child custody can be a difficult and emotional issue in divorce cases in which there are children.
+In almost all these cases, the parents or the court must decide who will care for the child and with whom the child will live.

 Florida Courts and Child Custody Rulings